Kirade/ai-prompt/claude/convention.md

 ## Language-Specific Guidelines

-### JavaScript/TypeScript
-- Always use `const` or `let`, never `var`
-- Prefer arrow functions for callbacks
-- Use async/await over Promise chains
-- Include proper TypeScript types for all parameters and return values

 ### Python
 - Follow PEP 8 style guide
 - Use type hints for function signatures
 - Prefer f-strings for string formatting
 - Use list comprehensions where appropriate

-### React
-- Use functional components with hooks
-- Keep components small and focused
-- Extract custom hooks for reusable logic
-- Use proper prop types or TypeScript interfaces

 ## Error Handling
 - Always handle errors appropriately